 When and where to wear a utility kilt?

-A utility kilt is meant to replace blue jeans, meaning for casual wear.
+A utility kilt is meant to replace blue jeans and shorts, meaning for casual wear.
 The better ones are for smart casual wear, too.

 How about length?